 At the Humane Society of Utah (HSU) we LOVE to hear about animals that were adopted from us.
 In addition to brightening our days, success stories help others learn about adopting from the HSU and the emotions connected with adopted animals.

-Success Stories will be published on this website after review.
-By submitting this form, you are giving permission to the HSU to use your story and image(s) on our website and in other HSU publications, videos, and testimonials.
+Success Stories may be published on this website after review.
+By posting your pet's story to our group, you grant us permission to use your story and image(s) on our website and in other HSU publications, videos, and testimonials.

 I fostered a beautiful Flame Point Siamese named Pancake.
 He was ten years old and turned in because of another pet.
 He was adopted and brought back because someone was allergic to him and I felt bad and decided to adopt him myself.
 It was kitten season and at that time it is harder for older cats to get adopted.
 He was stressed out and I had trouble with him urinating on my carpet and he had been checked out by the vet and there was no bladder problems just behavioral issues.
 For a long time I kept him in the bathroom when I was away or in bed at night.